McKleans-Scripts/txAdminRecipe/README.md

 ## Description ##
 This recipe is created to how I personally would recommend, with perhaps some changes here and there.
-I would also have some heavy changes in quiet a few scripts.
+I would also have some heavy changes in quiet a few scripts, which I unfortunately, can't do via this recipe.

 This recipe runs inside [**txAdmin**](https://github.com/tabarra/txAdmin).
 Please check the [**Recipe Documentation Page**](https://github.com/tabarra/txAdmin/blob/master/docs/recipe.md).

+## SET-UP ##

+You will need to go to qb-apartments and remove qb-clothing as a dependency otherwise you'll just see a black screen when loading in.